Drixwar/8-bits-digital-master-computer/README.md

 ### 6. Extend features :

-In this project you will learn how to make a computer.It is a educational purpose.
-We will noticed that's take more thans 200 hours for designed, assembled, programmed all of parts of this digital computer.
-People can extend features, for exemple add a keyboard, digital screen and others...
+In this project you will learn how to make a computer..
+We will noticed you that's take more than 200 hours for designed, assembled, programmed all of parts of this digital computer.
+People can extends features, for exemple add a keyboard, digital screen and others...
 Only your imagination is the limit.
 Also this project refer to the documentation of the 8 bit Master Computer.

-This project is protected by a brand protection : Master Computer by MATHE Valentin But you can reproduce parts and use this trademark for personnal usage or hand-sales
+This project is protected by a brand protection : Master Computer by MATHE Valentin But you can reproduce parts and use this trademark for personnal usage or hand-sales Thanks to Ben Eater for his contribution in this project